 During the Media Hack Weekend, we’ve decided to demonstrate possible applications of this device.
 Our team came up with an idea of a solution for designers, architects, and event organizers.
 The solution would measure the existing premises and allow users to place 3D models of interior items in real size.
 The ability to move, recolor, and otherwise modify 3D models would provide for making immediate adjustments in interior design or furniture arrangements if required.

 We have created a prototype using Unity and then have integrated the project into Visual Studio.
 To create holographic representation of interior items, we applied Unity 3D.
 We were lucky to have the physical device and could test our prototype under normal usage conditions and get first-hand user experience.
 If you are not that lucky, you can get emulator online, and give it a try without ordering the device.
 Sad to say, emulator for HoloLens leaves much to be desired, in the first place, in terms of computing speed.
 So, it is hardly possible to make a functional app using just an emulator.

-Plus, in the opinion of my colleague, Nikolay Mozgovoy, the development for HoloLens using Unity is not very handy.
+Plus, in the opinion of my colleague, Nikolay Mozgovoy, the development of apps for HoloLens using Unity is not very handy.
 And he has a reason to say so, because Windows 10 SDK wouldn’t work at his laptop running Windows 8.1.

 Anyway, if you still want to have a go and happen to have all compatible software and hardware, the whole process is as follows: